-At Mexicrew, we are proud to primarily supply crew to cruise lines operating at the very top of the cruise industry, in the 5 star + and 6 star markets.
+At Mexicrew, we are proud to supply crew to cruise lines operating in various markets.
 These cruise lines are among the best in the world, and offer excellent career opportunities for well qualified candidates.

 Working onboard a ship is an interesting and challenging career choice for many people.

-We suggest you start by watching the "Welcome Aboard" videos produced by Oceania Cruises:
+We suggest you start by watching the "Welcome Aboard" videos (which are produced by Oceania Cruises, however are relevant to all cruise ship employment):

-The information below applies to crew joining ships operated by Oceania Cruises, Regent Seven Seas Cruises, Marella Cruises, and FTI Cruises.
-If you are joining another company, we will communicate the specific conditions and benefits provided by your employer.
+The information below is general for most cruise companies.
+If you are hired, we will communicate the specific conditions and benefits provided by your employer.

 Working hours and Schedules